Council for Arab-British Understanding: Executive

-Paula Sherriff MP, MP for Dewsbury and Shadow Women and Equalities Minister.

 Director

-Middle East expert Chris Doyle has been director of Caabu since 2002.
+Middle East expert Chris Doyle has been the director of Caabu since 2002.
 Doyle has spoken at national and international conferences, at Chatham House, RUSI, the Dubai Press Club, the Al Arabiya Forum and the annual Doha Forum on Free Trade and Democratisation in Qatar.
 In 2003 he observed the elections to the Kuwait National Assembly and in January 2013, he appeared as an expert witness in front of the Foreign Affairs Select Committee in Parliament discussing UK relations with Arab states in the Persian Gulf region.

-Doyle was Visiting Lecturer at St Mary’s College, University of Surrey, former Chair of Friends of Birzeit University, former trustee of Medical Aid for Palestinians and the Coordinator of the Joint Committee for Palestine.
+Doyle was Visiting Lecturer at St Mary's College, University of Surrey, former Chair of Friends of Birzeit University, former trustee of Medical Aid for Palestinians and the Coordinator of the Joint Committee for Palestine.

 In 2001 Doyle received a Special Tribute award from the Arab Screen Independent Film Festival for his work with the media.

 Doyle was awarded the Annemarie Schimmel award for Championing a Muslim Cause at The Muslim News Awards for Excellence 2015.

 Activities

-It carries out a range of activities including, advocacy, events, media and education.
+The organization carries out a range of activities including, advocacy, events, media and education.